vbe0201/vbe0201.github.io/_posts/unity-reversing-case-study-among-us/2020-11-18-unity-reversing-among-us.md

 An initial look into the installation directory of the game (in my case, a copy for messing around) reveals that the game was built in the popular game engine [Unity](https://unity.com/de).
-Unity provides rich scripting for games in C# through Mono, so my first though was "this is going to be a piece of cake".
+Unity provides rich scripting for games in C# through Mono, so my first thought was "this is going to be a piece of cake".

 ![File system structure](/assets/img/unity-reversing-case-study-among-us/filesystem.png){:class="img-responsive"}